 It had been years since he’d been in a city, and honestly, they pretty much looked alike.
 Kind of like a low-budget movie, where the filmmakers used the same scenery over and over again, just using a different name for the setting.

-Luckily the map Ved had given him was helpful.
+Lucky for him, the map Ved made was spot-on.
 Going by sectors was a little easier than having to remember a street’s name, even if a little bland.
 That was the least of his problems, though, when he noted the pairs of eyes following him around, some with curiosity, others with ideas.
 Luckily, no one put those ideas into fruition.

 Still, he touched his left wrist, making sure it was still there.